The Progress Economy

 Seekers often look for help to make progress, but not all Seekers want to be helped in the same way.

-A growing number of Seekers want to be relieved; to have someone perform the progress-making activities for them.
-Others want to be enabled; to carry out those activities themselves (for fun, achievement, cost concerns, or similar reasons).
-Many actually sit somewhere between these two points.
-There is a continuum.
+A growing number of Seekers are wanting to be relieved – to have someone perform the progress-making activities for them.
+Others want to be enabled – to carry out those activities themselves (for fun, achievement, cost concerns, or to not be held up).
+Most actually sit somewhere between these two points: there is a continuum.

-Similarly, every progress proposition sits somewhere on this relieving-enabling continuum, its position determined by how many of the progress-making activities the Helper offers to perform.
+Similarly, every progress proposition sits somewhere on this relieving-enabling continuum, its position signalling how many of the progress-making activities the Helper offers to perform.

-The distance between the Seeker and the proposition on the continuum drives the height of the continuum misalignment progress hurdle.
+The distance on the continuum between a Seeker and the proposition drives the Seeker’s perceived height of the continuum misalignment progress hurdle.
+Looking for a relieving proposition but there’s only a relieving one?
+Then the hurdle is high.

 But for progress Helpers, this positioning offers more than just a descriptive view of who performs the progress-making activities.
 It becomes a:

-- practical tool – for both understanding the gap between their offering and what the Seeker is looking for and for guiding which resource mix is most attractive to Seekers at different points on the continuum.
-For example, enabling propositions are often goods-heavy, while relieving propositions are typically employee/system-heavy.
+• guiding which resource mix is most attractive to Seekers – enabling propositions are often goods-heavy, while relieving propositions are typically employee/system-heavy.

 How do seekers want to be helped: relieved or enabled?

-- Seekers actively try to make progress through a series of progress-making activities – essentially, integrations of resources
+• Seekers actively try to make progress through a series of progress-making activities – essentially, integrations of resources that carry capabilities

-- Seekers often lack the resources – skills, knowledge, tools, physical attributes, time, etc – needed to succeed
+• Seekers often lack the necessary capabilities – skills, knowledge, tools, physical attributes, time, etc – needed to succeed

-- Helpers step up by offering propositions: supplementary resources designed to close these resource gaps and accelerate the Seeker’s progress
+• Helpers step up by offering propositions: supplementary capabilities carried by a proposition specific resource mix – designed to close these capability gap and accelerate the Seeker’s progress

-When Seekers lack the necessary resources, they typically face two choices.
-They can create (or find those resources in the environment) themselves, or more often, they engage a progress proposition that provides the resources and capabilities they need.
+When Seekers lack the necessary capabilities to progress, they typically face two choices.
+They can generate themselves (or find them in resources in the environment), or more typically they engage a progress proposition.

 Who performs the progress-making activities?

 Other Seekers want to be enabled.
 They prefer to make progress themselves.
-Sometimes, this is as simple as using resources they find in their environment.
+Sometimes, this might be as simple as using resources they find in their environment.
 For example, using a fallen tree branch as a lever.
-More commonly, these Seekers are drawn to enabling propositions, which are offerings that provide goods, tools, locations, or systems (distinct from operant systems).
+More commonly, in our complex world, these Seekers are drawn to enabling propositions, which are offerings that provide goods, tools, locations, or operand systems (distinct from operant systems we previously mentioned).

 An example: Getting nourished